jinghuazhao/FM-pipeline/README.md

 CAVIARBF, an adapted version of FM-summary, R2BGLiMS/JAM and finemap.
 One can optionally use a subset of these for a particular analysis by specifying relevant flags from the pipeline's settings.

+Information on whole-genome analysis, which could be used to set up the regions, are described at the repository's [wiki page](https://github.com/jinghuazhao/FM-pipeline/wiki).

 ## INSTALLATION

 On many occasions, the pipeline takes advantage of the [GNU parallel](http://www.gnu.org/software/parallel/).